ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 .. tip::

-    The use of an FLVSS or MLVSS LiPo cell voltage  (see below) sensor is recommended as ArduPilot is not capable of measuring and reporting the voltage of individual cells in a battery pack.
+    The use of an FLVSS or MLVSS LiPo cell voltage (see below) sensor is recommended to measure and report the voltage of individual cells in a battery pack.

 .. _frsky_receivers: